MarieCHessler/design-your-own-tote-bag/README.md

 <br>

 **Name input**
 * In the first part, an intro message is shown and the user is then asked to enter his or her name.
+* If the user enters the name in lower case, the first letter will automatically be capitalized.
 * A personalized welcome message with the name appears to make the user feel special.
 * From the first and last name, a full name is created and passed to a Google Sheets worksheet called *name* to be stored.
 * If the user enters nothing or other characters than letters, an error message appears, and the user is returned to the question.